carson-hunter5/project/content/DylanSacks/blog_post3.md

 <img src = "blob:https://imgur.com/047faaa1-0e5b-424a-a43d-bb20cab311e9">

 This week, I spent a lot of time applying my best efforts to this rapidly evolving project.
-Because I am the only DS3000 student in my group
+Because I am the only DS3000 student in my group, I handle most of the data science aspect of this project.
+This week, that mainly revolved around